-During fiscal year 2019, MBI continued to identify solutions and award funds for the remaining unserved towns.
-As of the end of the fiscal year, all but three towns have been awarded funds for a broadband solution.
-Of these three towns, two are seeking MBI funds to expand the coverage of an existing privately-owned broadband network.
-That leaves one remaining town that does not yet have a path forward and MBI is working on a potential solution for this last town.
+During fiscal year 2020, MBI continued to identify solutions and award funds for the remaining unserved towns.
+As of the end of the fiscal year, funds have been awarded for a broadband solution for all Last Mile towns.

-As of the end of the fiscal year, of the original 53 last mile towns (including underserved towns), 15 are completed and have fully operational broadband networks and 10 others are partially lit, with premises connected as construction and hooks ups are completed on a rolling basis.
+As of the end of the fiscal year, of the original 53 Last Mile towns (including underserved towns), 21 towns are completed and have fully operational broadband networks, 11 others have broadband networks that are partially lit, with customers installations occurring on a rolling basis construction is completed.
+The remaining 21 town projects are in the design, make ready process, or construction phase.